Rules and Regulations

 7. There will be 5 scheduled workdays per year.
 Each member will be required to attend (2) workdays.
 Members will be notified in advance of the dates of each workday.
 These dates will also be available on the website.
 Since there are (5) workdays available and only (2) that require attendance, we are eliminating make up days.
 Failure to comply will result in a fine of $75 for one missed workday and $150 for two missed workdays.
 Any workday deemed Voluntary by the WHC Board to complete urgent necessary club work will count as (1) workday, only if the member comes prepared with equipment to help complete task.

 Exception to Rule #8: The first buck of a child member under age 16 and Regular Members over age 70 may be a buck of choice.
 There will be only 1 BOC allowed per membership.
-All other bucks must be quality bucks by definition.
+All other bucks must be quality bucks.
 Non-Quality bucks shot by guest will cost $200, this fine will be the responsibility of the Member.

 In addition to the above, as an additional Exception any buck that is less than the required minimum outside main beam spread of 16 inches but 4.5 years old will be a Quality Buck.
-In order for this Exception to be applied, the jawbone must be put in the jawbone basket immediately and a Board Member notified immediately.
-The Member must pay the applicable fine and submit a completed WHC NON-QUALITY BUCK FORM; however, if the jawbone is later determined to be from a buck age 4.5 or older (by Biologist or a majority of the Board) the fine will be returned to the Member.
+For this Exception to be applied, the jawbone must be put in the jawbone basket and a Board Member notified immediately.
+The Member must pay the applicable fine and submit a completed WHC NON-QUALITY BUCK FORM; however, if the jawbone is later determined to be from a buck age 4.5 or older (by Biologist or Board majority) the fine will be returned to the Member.
 Note: this age exception is not available to deer hunting Guest.

 9. All deer harvested will be immediately taken to the Clubhouse and weighed on Club scales to determine live weight.
 Lower half of one side of jawbone removed from antlered bucks only, cleaned of all meat, numbered and deposited into collection basket.
-Does will be examined for lactation and “yes or no” noted on the harvest data sheet.
-It is required that one picture using Club’s Digital camera will be taken of all bucks, except button bucks, with the outside spread measuring device visible on top of the antlers and posted inside the picture case.
+Doe will be examined for lactation and “yes or no” noted on the harvest data sheet.
+It is required that pictures with and without the measurement device on its antlers shall be taken of all bucks, except button bucks.
+All pictures of each buck should be sent to a Board Member.
 All required data will be recorded on the harvest data sheet.
 Failure to provide the jawbone required above will result in a fine of $50 per jawbone.

 10. No dove hunting during or just prior to deer season unless a Club sponsored event; however, dove hunting is allowed after Jan 1 (late season).

-11. Once Membership dues are paid no refunds will be granted without a replacement member and after the season begins no refunds unless approved by a majority of the Board.
+11. Once Membership dues are paid no refunds will be granted without a replacement member, and after the season begins no refunds unless approved by majority of the Board.
 This will not apply to the new application deposit of a prospective new Member.

 13. All members and/or guests must wear an orange hat or vest while deer hunting on the Club during gun season.